Table of Contents

 Tip

-The Mega plugin has already added a dependency on com.unity.cloud.gltfast, so you can directly drag the model file into Unity Assets.
+The Mega plugin has added dependencies for com.unity.cloud.gltfast, so you can directly drag model files into Unity Assets.

-Add 3D content as a child node of the annotation
+Adding 3D content as child nodes of annotations

 Drag the imported model into the scene node as a child node of the annotation.

-Set the Position and Rotation of the model in the Inspector panel to 0, and adjust the Scale as needed.
+Set all Position and Rotation values in the model's Inspector panel to 0.
+Scale can be adjusted as needed.

 Note

 EMA handles all coordinate transformation logic.
-Setting the model's Position and Rotation to 0 ensures that the geometric center of the model aligns perfectly with the annotation point.
-All displacement and rotation adjustments should be done by manipulating its parent node (the annotation node).
+Setting the model's Position and Rotation to 0 ensures the model's geometric center perfectly coincides with the annotation point.
+All displacement and rotation adjustments should be done by manipulating its parent node (annotation node).

 Note

-The model's Position and Rotation relative to the annotation must always be 0, otherwise you will not get the correct rendering result on xr-frame.
+The model's Position and Rotation relative to the annotation must always be 0, otherwise you won't get correct rendering results in xr-frame.

-Click the load button on the right side of the panorama marker in the Inspector panel, and the panorama marker will appear in the scene.
+Click the load button to the right of the panorama marker in the Inspector panel to display panorama markers in the scene.

-Click any panorama marker to place the model in the panorama view.
-You can switch between panorama positions to ensure the model's placement is accurate from different perspectives.
+Click any panorama marker to position the model at that location.
+You can switch between panorama positions to verify the model's placement is accurate from different viewpoints.

-What to do if the loaded block model is not level
+What to do if the loaded Block model isn't level

-Select Block Root in the Hierarchy panel, and adjust the Rotation in the Inspector panel until the dense model's orientation appears correct in the Unity editor.
+Select Block Root in the Hierarchy panel, then adjust Rotation in the Inspector panel until the dense model's orientation appears correct in the Unity editor.

 Important

-Block Root is the parent node of all Block nodes in the 3D engine scene node tree.
+Block Root is the parent node of all Block nodes in the 3D engine scene hierarchy.

-The Transform of Block Root in the world coordinate system does not affect the local coordinate system of the Block, and therefore does not affect the rendering results of annotations and models under annotations.
-Its Transform is irrelevant to the final display effect.
+Block Root's Transform in the world coordinate system does not affect the Block's local coordinate system, and thus does not affect the rendering results of annotations and their child models.
+Its Transform is unrelated to the final display effect.

-What to do if the loaded block model has broken or missing parts
+What to do if the loaded Block model has fragmented or missing parts

-If the alignment accuracy of the 3D content in the broken/missing parts is highly critical, you need to supplement or update the map through incremental updates or lossless full updates.
-Generally, such areas indicate insufficient coverage during the capture process, and Mega's localization performance may be affected within these regions.
-Simply aligning 3D content in the editor is not sufficient.
+If high alignment precision is required in fragmented/missing areas, perform map supplementation or updates via incremental updates or lossless full updates.
+Typically, such areas indicate insufficient coverage during data collection.
+Mega's localization effectiveness may be compromised within these regions, making mere 3D content alignment in the editor insufficient.

 Next steps